iTwin/itwinjs-core/docs/learning/ui/framework/Dialogs.md

 # Dialogs

 A **Dialog** is a small temporary window of options presented to the user.
-The `@bentley/ui-framework` and `@bentley/ui-core` packages contains several classes and components for displaying modal and modeless dialogs.
+The `@bentley/ui-framework` and `@bentley/ui-core` packages contain several classes and components for displaying modal and modeless dialogs.

 * [ModalDialogManager]($ui-framework) - displays and manages multiple modal dialogs
 * [ModelessDialogManager]($ui-framework) - displays and manages multiple modeless dialogs